karlcswanson/micboard/README.md

 ## Configuration
 Configuration is stored in a json file.
 On Mac OS X, `config.json` can be found in `~/Library/Application Support/micboard/`.
 On Linux, it is typically located in `~/.local/share/micboard/`.
+On first run, a default configuration file is copied to the config directory.
+Exit micboard and add in a 'slot' for each device.

 ### Slots
-Each wireless channel is stored in unique slot.
+Each wireless channel is assigned unique slot.
 A single channel QLXD receiver would use 1 slot while a ULXD4Q receiver takes 4.

-Each slot needs 4 parameters:
+Each slot requires 4 parameters:
-* **slot** - A unique slot number
+* **slot** - A unique slot number - `12`
-* **ip** - the IP address of the receiver
+* **ip** - the IP address of the receiver - `"192.168.1.45"`
-* **channel** - the channel of the receiver
+* **channel** - the channel of the receiver - `[1, 2, 3, 4]`
-* **type** - the type of the receiver
+* **type** - the type of the receiver - `["uhfr", "qlxd", "ulxd", "atxd", "p10r"]`

 <details><summary>Configuration Example</summary>